 Pre-K (must be at least 5 years old)-1st grade

 For students age 5 through 1st grade, we offer our own aftercare program on the main campus.
 Two staffers provide set periods for supervised homework, snack, structured learning activities, and active play.
 The program ends at 6 p.m.
 Older children are allowed to attend after the extended day enrichment ends.
 There is a small cost for enrollment in this program which does fill.

 Are teachers at a charter school required to have the same credentials as other public school teachers throughout the City of St. Louis and State of Missouri?

 Yes.
-In the State of Missouri charter schools are required to have 80% of its teachers certified.
+In Missouri, charter schools are required to have 80% of teachers certified.

 How does North Side handle Special Ed needs?